top of page

 Assigned Reading and Book Summaries

-Please note that while this is the plan, plans may change as the year progresses at the teacher's discretion.
+Plans may change as the year progresses at the teacher's discretion.

 Summaries are thanks to Amazon.com and Goodreads.com